.

 Global Sense (Cover)

-Please read Global Sense by Ken Freed
+Please read Global Sense by Judah Ken Freed

 An update of Common Sense for these times that try our souls.